-It is also important to take account of developing caselaw decisions on this matter.
-It is therefore not possible to reserve any element of the overall tender score specifically to the payment of the Living Wage.
-It is possible, where relevant to the delivery of a contract, to encourage contractors to pay the Living Wage.
+It is therefore not possible to reserve any element of the overall tender score specifically to payment of the real Living Wage.
+It is possible to encourage contractors to pay the Living Wage by including a question on Fair Work practices where relevant to the delivery of a contract.